lucasmartins-92/furia-bot/readme.md

 ## Challenge Requirements

 - Create a functional chatbot for FURIA fans
-- Deliver a prototype with real data integration
+- Deliver a prototype with real data integration and dynamic interaction
-- Think like a fan: deliver roster, history, social media, and trivia
+- Think like a fan: deliver roster, history, social media, trivia, and live experience
 - Style according to FURIA’s brand
 - Clear, modular, professional code